SparsePixels: Efficient Convolution for Sparse Data on FPGAs: Related work

-Despite these advances, such techniques have not yet been explored in the FPGA domain, which is critical for certain scientific experiments that demand especially low latencies.
-Our proposed method addresses this with an implementation of sparse convolution that selectively computes only on a small subset of input pixels and achieves constant runtime by imposing a maximum output sparsity, enabling parallel processing on FPGAs to achieve large inference speedups.
+Despite these advances, such techniques have largely remained unexplored in the FPGA domain, which is critical for certain scientific experiments that demand especially low latencies.
+Our proposed method addresses this with an implementation of sparse convolution that selectively retains and computes only on a fixed subset of pixels and achieves constant runtime for every input, enabling parallel processing on FPGAs to achieve large inference speedups.